 But despite enthusiasm and investments in CX initiatives over the past few years, only one in four programs end up being successful and produce tangible results.
 Due mostly to flaws in strategy and execution, great customer experiences are still out of reach for most organizations.

-In order to develop a successful customer experience strategy, you first have to have a vision, understand and relate to your customers, get real-time feedback while also managing employee responses, and create a strategy that looks at the customer experience as a whole, rather than the experience of a few select touchpoints.
+In order to develop a successful customer experience strategy, you first have to have a vision, understand and relate to your customers.
+Also, get real-time feedback while also managing employee responses, and create a strategy that looks at the customer experience as a whole, rather than the experience of a few select touchpoints.

 But how do you become a customer-first company?

 One of the ways to do this is to create a list of statements that will serve as guiding principles and help focus your goals and targets.
-These guiding principles will drive the organization’s behavior when they are embedded into every employee, ensuring that decisions made are customer-friendly and that no action takes place without a deep consideration of how it will affect your customers.
+These guiding principles will drive the organization’s behaviour when they are embedded into every employee, ensuring that decisions made are customer-friendly and that no action takes place without deep consideration of how it will affect your customers.

 Second, know who your customers are and address their specific needs to improve your customer experience.